zukhri2106/Predict-and-Save/README.md

 predict-n-save.ipynb will create a json file that contains the annotations from the prediction.
 It will also generate files that stored the bounding boxes information in YOLO format.

 ## Predicting your own classes
 Modify categories.json with your own classes.
-In coco.py that is located in config folder, set the value of NUM_CLASSES with the number of your classes in categories.json.
+In coco.py which is located in config folder, set the value of NUM_CLASSES with the number of your classes in categories.json.